data-apis/scipy-2023-presentation/paper.rst

 ..
 TODO (athan): rework based on open questions; also include tooling for tracking adoption (compatibility tables, test suite reporting, etc)

-The focus of the consortium for 2023 is on implementation and adoption.

-NumPy 2.0, which is planned for release in late 2023, will have full array API support.
-This will include several small breaking changes to bring NumPy inline with the specification.
-This also includes, NEP 50, which fixes NumPy's type promotion by removing all value-based casting.
-A NEP for full array API specification support will be announced later this year.

-SciPy 2.0, which is also being planned, and will include full support for the array API across the different functions.
-For end users this means that they can use CuPy arrays or PyTorch tensors instead of NumPy arrays in SciPy functions, and they will just work as expected, performing the calculation with the underlying array library and returning an array from the same library.

 Scikit-learn has implemented array API specification support in its `LinearDiscriminantAnalysis` class and plans to add support to more functions.